AkiraIkeda/VoiPaFireworksFree/README.md

 Your microphone records sounds in real-time and the colorful fireworks launched just time
 This Program runs in Unity 2019.2.20f1

-## Windows, Mac & Linux Standalone
+## Windows, Mac & Linux Standalone exe
+VoiPaFireworks1.1.4.zip contains the exe file builed to Windows, Mac, Linux Standalone by Unity.
+* This exe file uses the following Free Assets but the repository does not contains them because the reason of the licence.
+Standard Assets (for Unity 2017.3) : https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2017-3-32351
+AllSky Free - 10 Sky / Skybox Set : https://assetstore.unity.com/packages/2d/textures-materials/sky/allsky-free-10-sky-skybox-set-146014
+Asset Store Terms of Service and EULA : https://unity3d.com/jp/legal/as_terms

 ## Update ver1.1.4
 General : Fireworks interlock with the BPM of music.
 Fireworks Quality : Add Poka Stars in the quiet sound scene.